 Aervana Original One-Touch Wine Aerator

-Using their unique “wine tap” design, the (Amazon) is placed on the top of a wine bottle and uses pressure to pull wine up through its suction straw.
+Using their unique “wine tap” design, the No products found.
+(Amazon) is placed on the top of a wine bottle and uses pressure to pull wine up through its suction straw.
 The pressure aerates the wine that enters your glass, which you simply place underneath the “tap.”

 If you’re drinking bottles of red wine in which you may suspect a large amount of sediment, this feature saves the sediment from being stirred into the wine and ending up in your glass.